allaway-tech/allaway-tech.github.io/_posts/2024/07-july/2024-07-19-qlab-playhead-manual.md

 To control the pi playhead you will need to add it as a network destination in QLab.

-TODO: screenshots of settings a new network to QLab
+TODO: gif screenshots of settings a new network to QLab

 The playhead assign two IP addresses.
 One for the playhead itself and one for the mac.
 The playhead will always default to the IP address `192.168.123.1/32` and the mac to `192.168.123.2/32`.
 The playhead also listen from messages from QLab on port `53001` as this is the default that Qlab replies to OSC messages on.